AAARC

 The Landholding Families: The Kilbys and Timbers

-Finally, the Kilby and Timber families stand as the pillars of the agricultural community.
+Finally, the Kilby and Timbers families stand as the pillars of the agricultural community.
 Their history is defined by successful, long-term farming enterprises and the priceless holdings of owned land.
 By sustaining sizable farms, they were vital to the county's economy.
 Their legacy represents powerful, generational Black enterprise built upon the dignity of hard work and the enduring strength of the land.

 Read more About Betty Kilby